LikertMakeR vignette

 data.

-Set the mean, standard deviation, and correlations, and the package
+Set the mean, standard deviation, and correlations or model

 Purpose